 I didn't always struggle with binging.
 I actually struggled with the exact opposite for over 5 years prior.
 I was diagnosed with anorexia at the age of 16, was hospitalized by the age of 19, and nearly lost my life to that illness all together before making it to 20.
 But despite all odds, I conquered anorexia.
-I fought like hell and achieved a full recovery within a year and a half of my discharge from inpatient treatment.
+I fought like hell and achieved recovery within a year and a half of my discharge from inpatient treatment.
 I was completely weight restored, I was off of my medications, I was cleared to begin exercising again, and I was finally beginning to find peace with the monsters in my head.

-It wasn't until about 2 years post-hospitalization that my battle with BED began.
+It wasn't until about 2 years post-hospitalization that my battle with binge eating began.
 And the scariest part was that it seemed to come out of no where.
 I thought that I was finally beginning to experience true joy in eating again (for the first time in YEARS), but now looking back, I can clearly see that I was still relying on food in an unhealthy way to deal with life.
 The first time around, I avoided food at all costs to provide me with a temporary high and sense of superiority.
 This time around I was still abusing food, but instead of avoiding it, I became addicted to it.
 I single-handidly relied on it to numb any of the pain I was experiencing in my life.

-I conquered anorexia, but looking back, I now realize that there was a small handful of stones that had been left unturned in that process.
+I thought I conquered anorexia, but looking back, I now realize that there was a small handful of stones that had been left unturned in that process.
 I successfully faced hundreds of my deeply internal struggles and insecurities throughout that recovery journey, but there were still a few more things I needed to face.
 I soon came to see that taking those shortcuts was coming back to bite me in the ass, and that my demons hadn't actually disappeared, they simply transformed themselves into a new monster.

 Part IV: Breaking The Cycle

-I wish I could give you a step-by-step guide on how to conquer BED, but unfortunately what worked for me may not work for you because all of our journeys are unique.
+I wish I could give you a step-by-step guide on how to conquer binge eating, but unfortunately what worked for me may not work for you because all of our journeys are unique.
 While I cannot write a comprehensive How To list, I can tell you what I learned and what I am still learning as I continue to navigate through this journey.